sirspudd/sirspudd.github.io/_posts/2016-08-20-qt-pi3-fedora-aarch64.md

 * Disabled CONFIG_ARM64_VA_BITS_48
 * Deployed, updated extlinux.conf

-And now Qt Quick applications are working splendidly out of the box using the Fedora packaged version of Qt.
-The only drawback I can see is that the QtWayland compositor functionality is not enabled, and our wayland clients are still barfing as noted above, which provides sufficient impetus to package Qt for this device.
+And now Qt Quick applications are working splendidly out of the box using the Fedora packaged version of Qt 5.6.
+The only drawback I can see is that the QtWayland compositor functionality is not enabled, and our wayland clients are still barfing as noted above, which provides sufficient impetus to package Qt for this device (for further investigation)